-When customers encounter downtime, they’re going to have questions and concerns, and they can quickly become frustrated if no information is readily available and they experience long wait times due to high call volume, for example.
+When customers encounter downtime, they’re going to have questions and concerns, and they can quickly become frustrated if no information is readily available and they experience long wait times due to high call volume, or inundated customer support email addresses, for example.
 You’ll spend more time soothing riled users than attending to the problem at hand.

 With full transparency via status pages, users can quickly find relevant information and receive real-time status updates on the progress of fixes.
 This reduces frustration and helps you to maintain trust, creating positive perceptions of your company even when unscheduled downtime occurs.

 Founded in 2013, StatusCast is a unified communications cloud-based platform that allows IT to easily communicate status and scheduled maintenance messages to its end-users with a powerful application status page.
 Want to see how a status page can benefit your business?
 Start your 14-day free trial or schedule a demo today!